Simone Kessler

 Curriculum

-Simone Kessler is a multidisciplinary artist who investigates, through creative processes, philosophical questions that interconnect human systems, ecology and science.
+Simone Kessler is a multidisciplinary visual artist based in Hamburg who investigates, through creative processes, philosophical questions that interconnect human systems, ecology and science.
 Her practice is structured in large thematic series, distinct but also closely interrelated: Sequenzen [Sequences], since 2012, Räume [Spaces] since 2014, Clay Studies, since 2015, and Earthly Matters since 2019.
 As Simone Kessler advances in her research, she incorporates into these ever expanding series new works which may take multiple forms: installations, sculptures, drawings, videos, photographs or object performance.
 Often taking theoretical reflections as a starting point, she creates subtle poetic representations of certain natural or physical phenomena, which are complex and not discernible at first glance; Clay Studies and Earthly Matters, for instance, deal with the resistance of natural materials, magnetic attraction, water pollution, and the consequences of certain uses of land- and seascapes.

 In her most recent works, Simone Kessler questions man-made concepts such as “intelligence”, which has historically been used to place human beings at a higher level in the natural system by researching intra- and interspecies communication, thereby emphasizing the potential of cultivating empathy between human and more-than-human beings.
 Many of her projects require medium- or long-term research phases and interdisciplinary collaborations, in which scientists, fellow artists and curators join her in the task of making visible some of the urgent issues that affect human and more-than-human life in our present time.